What Causes Mesothelioma?

 Military Asbestos Exposure

-Navy veteran John Conway remembers stripping asbestos insulation as part of his job.
-Decades later, John told us he developed pleural mesothelioma.
+Navy veteran John Conway tells us he remembers stripping asbestos insulation as part of his job.
+Decades later, John shares with us that he developed pleural mesothelioma.
 “It used to look like it was snowing down there,” John recalls about the airborne asbestos fibers he witnessed.

 John Conway